 A Note About Roof Racks

-- The Roofnest Falcon 2 weighs 160 lbs, and the Falcon 2 XL, 175 lbs.
 Your crossbars should be rated to support the weight of the tent by itself.
-Crossbars have a weight rating which is the dynamic load rating (when your vehicle is moving at highway speeds) and can support 5-7 times this Dynamic Load rating when your car is parked.
+Your crossbars have a weight rating which is the dynamic load rating (when your vehicle is moving at highway speeds) and can support 5-7 times this Dynamic Load rating when your car is parked.
 Almost all modern cars and crossbars have no problem supporting the weight of a Roofnest and occupants – just don’t drive on the highway with your friends in your Roofnest!

 - 4 Flat Brackets